 The patient places his or her head on a chin rest and invisible, near-infrared light is focused on the retina.
 Cross-sectional pictures of the retina are analysed for any abnormalities which could indicate retinal degeneration.

 OCT is sometimes combined with infrared scanning laser ophthalmoscopy (ISLO) to provide additional surface images of the retina.
-During autofluorescence imaging your eyes may be photographed with a special camera that measures the fluorescence of cells in the back of your eye.

 There is no treatment for Stargardt disease currently available.
 Some ophthalmologists encourage people with Stargardt disease to wear dark glasses and hats when out in bright light to reduce the buildup of lipofuscin.
 Smoking cigarettes or second-hand smoke should be avoided.

 A number of tools and devices can help people with Stargardt disease carry out daily activities and maintain their independence.
 Low Vision Aids can be helpful for many daily tasks and range from simple Magnifying Glasses with Lights to Electronic and Video Magnifiers.